 How does melatonin work?

 Additionally, melatonin is easily accessible as a natural, over-the-counter sleep aid.
-Because it is categorized among other dietary supplements, this means you don’t need a prescription for melatonin (like you do for sleeping pills).
-Moreover, melatonin doesn’t contain the same types of side effects associated with prescription sleep medication.
+Because it is categorized among other dietary supplements, you don’t need a prescription for melatonin, unlike some sleeping pills.
+Melatonin doesn’t contain the same types of side effects associated with prescription sleep medication.